It’s a New Zealand stalwart, but does anybody have the guts to power rank the rides at Rainbow’s End? Fully grown man Sam Brooks does.

-Despite this, the Log Flume is my favourite ride.
-It’s chill.
+This ride is chill.
 You can sit and chat with your friends.
 You can make fun of things.
 At one point you can reach out of the ride and splash them, which I did both times, because I am a child and a monster at heart.
 If there’s three of you, it makes you arrange yourselves in the log awkwardly and intimately.

 I also like the indignity of getting wet, which is probably linked to some unthinkable damage in my childhood, but lets not think of that.

 However!
 I can’t in all good conscience rank it as my favourite ride, because the changes are not to my liking.
 I guess this is how people change from being liberals to conservatives, you guys.
 Not all change is good change!